zackkrida/fauxpenverse-frontend/README.md

 ### localhost tunneling

 If you want to make your local development server accessible to the internet (for testing or showing someone something you're working on), you can use [`ngrok`](https://ngrok.com/).
 Follow the documentation on the `ngrok` site to install it and set it up.
-Once you have it installed, get the development server for Openverse running and in a separate window/tab, run:
+Once you have it installed, get the development server for fauxpenverse running and in a separate window/tab, run:

 ```
 # The extra parameters are required to ensure that ngrok redirects to the HTTPS version of the site